 • Save

-Grey Owl’s Cabin with Ajawaan Lake in the evening.
+Grey Owl’s Cabin beside Ajawaan Lake in the evening.

-It’s about 3 km one way from Northend Campground to Grey Owl’s Cabin.
-If you go all the way to Northend, you gotta keep going to the cabin.
-This slice of history attracts plenty of attention, but you have to work to get here.
+From Northend Campground, it’s definitely worth the 6 km roundtrip hike to Grey Owl’s Cabin.
+This historic hiking in Saskatchewan attracts plenty of visitors, and you’ll have to put in some extra effort to reach this idyllic location.
 As Grey Owl writes, “Far enough away to gain seclusion, yet within reach of those whose genuine interest prompts them to make the trip, Beaver Lodge extends a welcome to you if your heart is right.”
+I can’t say for certain, but I think my heart was right when we visited.

-Read more: 2-Day Goat Lake Hike and Avion Ridge in Waterton Park
+Read next: 2-Day Goat Lake Hike and Avion Ridge in Waterton Park

 • Save